 - (1) Net cash provided by operating activities for the period from the condensed consolidated statements of cash flows. - (2) IFP applications submitted on eHealth's website during the period.
 Applications are counted as submitted when the applicant completes the application, provides a method for payment and clicks the submit button on our website and submits the application to us.
 The applicant generally has additional actions to take before the application will be reviewed by the insurance carrier, such as providing additional information and providing an electronic signature.
 In addition, an applicant may submit more than one application.
 We include applications for IFP products for which we receive commissions as well as other forms of payment.
 We define our "IFP" offerings as major medical individual and family health insurance plans, which does not include small business, short-term major medical, stand-alone dental, life or student health insurance product offerings. - (3) New IFP members reported to eHealth as approved during the period.
-Some members that are approved by a carrier do not accept the approval and therefore do not become paying members. - (4) New members for all products reported to eHealth as approved during the period.
-Some members that are approved by a carrier do not accept the approval and therefore do not become paying members. - (5) Total revenue (from all sources) recognized during the period from the condensed consolidated statements of income. - (6) Calculated as total revenue recognized during the period (see note (5) above) divided by average estimated membership for the period (calculated as beginning and ending estimated membership for all products for the period, divided by two).
-Ending membership includes an estimated number of members transferred from Health Benefits Direct in March of 2009 of approximately 20,000 members for whom commission had been reported to eHealth and the criteria for revenue recognition had been satisfied with respect to the quarter ended March 31, 2009.
-See our 2008 Annual Report on Form 10-K Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations Summary of Selected Metrics for additional information regarding our calculation of estimated membership. - (7) Estimated number of members active on IFP insurance policies as of the date indicated.
-Amounts as of March 31, 2009 include the estimated number of members transferred from Health Benefits Direct in March 2009 of approximately 20,000 members for whom commission had been reported to eHealth and the criteria for revenue recognition had been satisfied with respect to the quarter ended March 31, 2009.
-See our 2008 Annual Report on Form 10-K Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations Summary of Selected Metrics for additional information regarding our calculation of estimated membership. - (8) Estimated number of members active on all insurance policies as of the date indicated.
-Amounts as of March 31, 2009 include the estimated number of members transferred from Health Benefits Direct in March 2009 of approximately 20,000 members for whom commission had been reported to eHealth and the criteria for revenue recognition had been satisfied with respect to the quarter ended March 31, 2009.
-See our 2008 Annual Report on Form 10-K Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations Summary of Selected Metrics for additional information regarding our calculation of estimated membership. - (9) Marketing and advertising expenses for the period from the condensed consolidated statements of income. - (10) Calculated as marketing and advertising expenses for the period (see note (9) above) divided by total revenue for the period (see note (5) above). - (11) Non-GAAP marketing and advertising expenses excluding stock-based compensation for the period.
-See Non-GAAP Financial Information above and the reconciliation of GAAP to Non-GAAP marketing and advertising expenses below. - (12) Calculated as non-GAAP marketing and advertising expenses for the period (see note (11) above) divided by total revenue for the period (see note (5) above).
-See Non-GAAP Financial Information above and the reconciliation of GAAP to Non-GAAP marketing and advertising expenses below. - (13) Percentage of IFP submitted applications from applicants who came directly to the eHealth website through algorithmic search engine results or otherwise.
-See note (2) above for further information as to what constitutes a submitted application. - (14) Percentage of IFP submitted applications from applicants sourced through eHealth's network of marketing partners.
-See note (2) above for further information as to what constitutes a submitted application. - (15) Percentage of IFP submitted applications from applicants sourced through paid search and other online advertising activities.
-See note (2) above for further information as to what constitutes a submitted application. - (16) Calculated as marketing and advertising expenses for the period (see note (9) above) divided by the number of individuals on IFP applications submitted on eHealth's website during the period.
-This metric may not reflect the true acquisition cost. - (17) Calculated as non-GAAP marketing and advertising expenses for the period (see note (11) above) divided by the number of individuals on IFP applications submitted on eHealth's website during the period.
-This metric may not reflect the true acquisition cost exclusive of the impact of stock-based compensation allocated to marketing and advertising expenses.
+Some members that are approved by a carrier do not accept the approval and therefore do not become paying members.
+Does not include members transferred from Health Benefits Direct Corporation during 2009. - (4) New members for all products reported to eHealth as approved during the period.
+Some members that are approved by a carrier do not accept the approval and therefore do not become paying members.
+Does not include members transferred from Health Benefits Direct Corporation during 2009. - (5) Total revenue (from all sources) recognized during the period from the condensed consolidated statements of income. - (6) Calculated as total revenue recognized during the period (see note (5) above) divided by average estimated membership for the period (calculated as beginning and ending estimated membership for all products for the period, divided by two). - (7) Estimated number of members active on IFP insurance policies as of the date indicated.
+Amounts as of March 31, 2009 and 2010 each include an estimated 20,000 members transferred from Health Benefits Direct Corporation as of each date, net of estimated cancellations since their transfer. - (8) Estimated number of members active on all insurance policies as of the date indicated.
+Amounts as of March 31, 2009 and 2010 each include an estimated 20,000 members transferred from Health Benefits Direct Corporation as of each date, net of estimated cancelations since their transfer. - (9) Marketing and advertising expenses for the period from the condensed consolidated statements of income. - (10) Calculated as marketing and advertising expenses for the period (see note (9) above) divided by total revenue for the period (see note (5) above). - (11) Percentage of IFP submitted applications from applicants who came directly to the eHealth website through algorithmic search engine results or otherwise.
+See note (2) above for further information as to what constitutes a submitted application. - (12) Percentage of IFP submitted applications from applicants sourced through eHealth's network of marketing partners.
+See note (2) above for further information as to what constitutes a submitted application. - (13) Percentage of IFP submitted applications from applicants sourced through paid search and other online advertising activities.
+See note (2) above for further information as to what constitutes a submitted application. - (14) Calculated as marketing and advertising expenses for the period (see note (9) above) divided by the number of individuals on IFP applications submitted on eHealth's website during the period.
+This metric may not reflect the true acquisition cost.